ragtag/spin/README.md

 # spin

+a small utily for enabling palm rejection on your ThinkPad Yoga 12.

 NOTE!
-This does not work with Wayland, as it switched to using libinpuy.
+This does not work with Wayland, as it switched to using libinput and the script depends on xinput

-a small utily for enabling palm rejection on your ThinkPad Yoga 12.

 ## installation